Joint Clinical Research Centre: Future plans

 The JCRC has plans to build an international research hospital worth US$120 million in collaboration with Tokushukai Medical Group of Japan.
 Commitment for 70 percent funding has been obtained from the African Development Bank (AfDB).

 In March 2018, the institution procured an apheresis machine, which enables healthcare personnel to extract only those selected blood components from a donor's or patient's blood, and return the non-selected components back into the bloodstream of the donor/patient.
 This technique is of particular significance and utility, when treating patients with sickle cell disease and HIV/AIDS.

 Developments

 In July 2022, JCRC announced that later that year, the institution would start offering bone marrow transplant services.
 Before that, many Ugandans who needed the treatment had to travel to India, where the it could be obtained least expensively.

 That same month, JCRC announced that a working collaboration had been established between (a) Makerere University (b) Mbarara University (c) JCRC (d) the University of Western Ontario and (e) the Schulich School of Medicine & Dentistry.
 As part of that collaboration, a modern state-of-the-art research facility will be constructed at JCRC at a budgeted cost of US$33 million (approx. USh 124 billion).
 The new research facility will accommodate more research scientists from both countries in the fields of common scientific interest.

+In March 2026, the JCRC in partnership with other entities including the Rotary Club International, Pearl Bank, the Buganda Government and others, began a public fundraising campaign to establish a bone marrow transplant facility at the JCRC hospital at Lubowa, Wakiso District.
+The facility is estimated to cost US$5.35 million to establish.
+With US$1.35 million already raised, US$4 million is what is needed.